-Most water heaters we found were only for home use and there are very limited RV water heaters specifically for camping and RVs so it was very difficult to decide.
-However, these are among the best from the most known brands of RV water heater manufacturers.
+Most hot water heaters we found were only for home use and there are very limited units specifically for a camping trip and RVs so it was very difficult to decide.
+However, these are among the best from the most known well known and reliable brands.

 Other Frequently Asked Questions

-Q: What is the importance of maintaining your water heater?
+Q: What is the importance of maintaining your hot water heater?

 Q: What are some of the things you need to know about your RV water heater?

-A: According to RV Share , you can choose between electricity, propane or heat when it comes to heating your RV water.
+A: You can choose between electricity, propane or heat when it comes to heating your RV water.
 Electric heating is the most convenient as there will be no pilot light to worry about while using engine heat is the most economical but it might take its toll on your engine instead and is only usable when your engine is running.

-All RV water tanks have a variation when it comes down to size and the most common RV water tanks are 6 gallon or 10 gallons depending on your needs.
-Suburban and Atwood are among the most common water heater manufacturers specifically for RVs and mobile homes and since they are for mobile use, RV water heaters are typically smaller so you have to conserve some more.
-However, manufacturers like Girard sell tankless water heaters which are a bit pricier but you will never run out of steaming water.
-Furthermore, an anode rod can help to prevent hard water corrosion that might occur inside your tank.
+All RV hot water tanks for RV owners have a variation when it comes down to size and the most common RV water tanks are 6 gallon or 10 gallons depending on your needs.
+Suburban and Atwood are among the most common hot water heater manufacturers specifically for RVs and mobile homes and since they are for mobile use, RV water heaters are typically smaller so you have to conserve some more.
+However, manufacturers like Girard sell RV tankless water heaters which are a bit pricier but you will never run out of steaming hot water.
+Furthermore, an anode rod can help to prevent hard water corrosion that might occur inside your water tank.

-Q: Any tips on choosing a great water heater for your RV?
+Q: Any tips on choosing the best RV water heater?

-A: According to the guide by Camping World , the most common ones are the gas water heater that works on LP gas in which you have to manually light up the water heater.
-These are the most common and inexpensive RV water heaters.
-Also, if you want a hassle-free water heater you can go for something that has a direct spark or DSI which has an automatic ignition rather than manual but also uses LP as the gas supply.
+A: According to the guide by Camping World, for an RV owner, the most common ones are the gas water heater that works on LP gas in which you have to manually light up the hot water heater.
+These are the most common and inexpensive RV water heaters for an RV owner.
+Also, if you want a hassle-free hot water heater you can go for something that has a direct spark or DSI which has an automatic ignition rather than manual but also uses LP as the gas supply.

 You can also have a more convenient electric water heater that also has DSI or gas options which heat up nicely but a bit pricier than the first two.
-On-demand or tankless water heaters are the most expensive ones and run at higher BTUs than the previous ones.
+On-demand or the RV tankless water heater is more expensive and run at higher BTUs than the previous RV water heaters.

 Wrapping It Up